 Returns A handle to a TET object to be used in subsequent calls.
-If this function doesn't succeed due to unavailable memory it will return NULL.
+If this method doesn't succeed due to unavailable memory it returns NULL.

-Bindings This function is not available in object-oriented language bindings since it is hidden in the TET constructor.
+Bindings This method is not available in object-oriented language bindings since it is hidden in the TET constructor.